-Symptoms/Injuries After Ingestion: Ingestion may cause adverse effects.
+Symptoms/Injuries After Ingestion: May cause burns or irritation of the linings of the mouth, throat, and gastrointestinal tract.
 Chronic Symptoms: May cause cancer (Inhalation).
 Causes damage to organs (lungs) through prolonged or repeated exposure (Inhalation).
 Long term exposure to respirable crystalline silica results in a significant risk of developing silicosis and other non-malignant respiratory disease, lung cancer, kidney effects, and immune system effects.